danekshea/blockchain-migration-tool-backend/README.md

 * Immutable X Sandbox

 # Pre-requisites
-* A deployed contract using the IMX base contracts
+* A deployed contract using the IMX base contracts(if interacting with StarkEx)
 * A Moralis API key
 * An Alchemy API key